 Our farm displays the Maple Leaf Block pattern on the main barn & is one of the stops on the Oneida County Barn Quilt Tour.
 It is a driving tour to promote local agriculture and view the scenic farms in the area.
 All of the barn quits on the tour can be viewed from the road and it is a self guided driving tour.

-Our award winning pure maple products are available all year long at our farm, local farm stand, store or by mail.
+Our award winning pure maple products are available all year long at our farm, local farm stand or store.
 During the month of March, you can stop by for the year's fresh crop of maple syrup.
 Please check out our hours.

 Link Maple Farm